raquo/Laminar/website/docs/documentation.md

 As you can see, Laminar and Airstream versions can diverge slightly, so don't use a single `LaminarVersion` variable to for both.

+The html/svg tags, attributes, props, styles, and event names in Laminar come from [Scala DOM Types](https://github.com/raquo/scala-dom-types).
+If there's a missing prop, consider contributing it there.

 Laminar also uses [scala-js-dom](http://scala-js.github.io/scala-js-dom/).
 As it is a very thin interface to native JS types, you can generally use a higher version of scala-js-dom than what Laminar uses without any issue.